frequently asked questions

 During the 2023 Texas Legislative Session, conservative lawmakers voted to ban gender-affirming HRT for trans minors.
 This bill was signed by the Governor and took effect September 1, 2023 and upheld by the Texas Supreme Court in June 2024.

-Bottom line: if you are a trans minor seeking HRT, please contact us to discuss your options.
+If you are a trans minor seeking HRT, please contact us to discuss your options.

 do you prescribe anti-depressants or ketamine?